Peugeot 408 Hybrid e-DSC6 new car review

 Summary

 If you want a Peugeot 408 - and we can see why you might - choosing this Hybrid 136 e-DSC6 powerplant in it seems like a bit of a no-brainer.
-Its running cost savings would allow you to pretty quickly recoup its reasonable up-front price premium over the base PureTech 130 version.
+Its running cost savings would allow you to pretty quickly recoup its reasonable up-front price premium over a cheaper un-electrified family hatch in this segment.
 And it's difficult to see many ownership scenarios where this self-charging Hybrid would cost more to run than the top PHEV model, even taking into account that PHEV's Benefit-in-Kind taxation savings.

 Otherwise, this 408's sales proposition remains as before.
 It's pricey for a mainstream-branded hatch of this kind, but feels and looks quite premium to compensate.
 If you need further reasons to justify acquisition of one of these, this Hybrid engine might well provide them.